 487 explicitly corresponding parcellations of the brain, ventricles and surrounding struc-

-488 tures to directly map these large morphological differences.
+488 tures to directly recover these large morphological differences.
 However, generating these

 489 parcellations for each individual mouse brain is a labor-intensive task.
 Our solution

-490 is to create an average atlas that encapsulates these large morphological differences to
+490 is to create an average atlas whose mapping to AllenCCFv3 encapsulates these large morphological differences to

 491 serve as an intermediate registration point.
 This has the advantage of only needing to